 Relative and kinship carers can contact their support worker from the Department for Child Protection kinship care team to request training about helping children maintain cultural connections.

-The Aboriginal life story book covers such areas as cultural and kinship groups, Elders, The Dreaming, their Dreaming story and kinship genograms.
+The Aboriginal life storybook covers areas including: cultural and kinship groups, Elders, The Dreaming, Dreaming stories and kinship genograms (family trees).
 It is individualised for the young person's gender and kinship group.

 The book aims to correctly identify children and young people within their cultural group and, where possible, within their family or clan group to help them engage with their culture.